piolew/cricket/README.md

 # Overview

-Cricket is a ultra-low battery powered Wi-Fi module, which can last for years on a single battery.
-It requires zero-code for building IoT devices an no hub to conenct to the internet.
-It comes with a pre-installed software, which is integrated into Cloud.
+Cricket is a ultra-low battery powered IoT Wi-Fi module for developers.
+It doesn't require IOT hubs, any coding nor programming to build IoT devices to connect them to the internet.
+It comes with a pre-installed software integrated to the Cloud.
-Connect devices to the internet out of the box either from a smartphone or a laptop from any web browser.
+Configure Cricket's connectivity out of the box either from a smartphone or a laptop from any web browser.
-Manage devices remotely and integrate to other systems using MQTT protocol.
+Manage device(s) remotely and integrate them to other systems using either MQTT protocol or HTTP Post Events.

 Main features: